- What makes Quest "alternative"?

 The small size of our community gives us a level of intimacy rarely found in middle schools.
 Staff and students build a strong educational community which fosters commitment to group- and individual-responsibility.

 Housed within Withrow Avenue Jr. Public School, itself an open-concept school, Quest is almost entirely modular.
-We have two designated classroom, but the remainder of our school changes to house concerts, woodworking, cooking, sewing, yoga, dance, and a host of other activities.
+We have two designated classroom, while the remainder of our school changes to align with other activities.
 The ability for us to change the layout of our school, provides us the freedom to deliver alternative programming.

 We value holistic education and strive to cultivate students' academic, personal and social growth.